polterguy/hypereval/README.md

 ![alt screenshot](media/screenshot-1.png)

-It also allows you to inspect the code after it has been evaluated.
+It also allows you to inspect the code after it has been evaluated, to such more easily understand what the results of your Hyperlambda evaluation is.